HandBrake/HandBrake-docs/source/docs/en/latest/advanced/chapter-markers.markdown

 ## Sources without chapters

-Unfortunatly, HandBrake can not currently add chapter markers if they did not already exist in the source.
+Unfortunately, HandBrake can not currently add chapter markers if they did not already exist in the source.